nanjizal/PolyominoTriangles/README.md

 - [Kha ->](https://rawgit.com/nanjizal/tetrisTriangles/master/build/html5/index.html?10)

 Please note this is not suitable for comercial use since Tetris own rights over the original game.
 This is for educational learning and exploration purposes.
-But some of the game mechanics maybe adaptable to total different games.
+But some of the game mechanics maybe adaptable to totally different games.